QuotaClimat

 As Scaleway Serverless service can be down, if some dates are missing until today, it will start back from the latest date saved until today.

-As pandas to_sql does not enable upsert (update/insert), if we want to update already saved rows, we have to delete first the rows and then start the program with START_DATE
+As pandas to_sql with a little tweak can use upsert (update/insert), if we want to update already saved rows, we have to use :

 Based on channel